13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 Price: $35-$60

 Ideal for moms who love experimenting in the kitchen.
-Fill it with unique ingredients like black garlic, pink Himalayan salt, edible flowers, an herb grinder, and an unusual cookbook she’s never tried.
+Fill your gift with unique ingredients like black garlic, pink Himalayan salt, edible flowers, an herb grinder, and an unusual cookbook she’s never tried.

 The trick is picking ingredients she wouldn’t buy herself.
 Truffle oil, saffron threads, vanilla bean paste, smoked paprika from Spain — things that feel luxurious but are actually practical.
 Pair them with a cookbook that matches (Mediterranean, Asian fusion, baking) and she’s set for months of inspired cooking.